Thursday, 30 July 2020

 The latent hostilities in far-off Europe during that summer which the book describes in the chapter “Growing Tensions”, had no effect on the day to day life of those in Middleton.
 The local farmers were busy haying and harvesting their fields, while at home the women folk would be preparing to preserve fruit and vegetables for the long winter months ahead.
 But soon this would all dramatically change, by a chain of events in Europe which would weave itself into the fabric of the local community, and interrupt the perfect way of life in Middleton, Canada and indeed the wider world.

-With Britain’s declaration of war upon Germany on August 14th 1914, the chapter “Canada at War”, describes how Canada’s legal status a British Dominion, left all foreign policy decisions in the hands of the British parliament, which automatically brought Canada and similarly Australia, New Zealand and other Empire countries into the conflict.
+With Britain’s declaration of war upon Germany on August 14th 1914, the chapter “Canada at War”, describes how Canada’s legal status as a British Dominion, left all foreign policy decisions in the hands of the British parliament, which automatically brought Canada and similarly Australia, New Zealand and other Empire countries into the conflict.

 Of the thirty-one guys the book honours, all except for one were volunteers, who joined the Canadian Expeditionary Force (CEF), which by war’s end would grow to almost 620,000 enlistments.
 The chapter “A call to arms”, tells of when war broke out, how Canadians in large numbers hurried to enlist out of a sense of patriotism, a desire for glory, or a chance of a free trip to Britain and the misguided belief that the war would be over by Christmas.
 This rush to war included several hundred from Middleton and the surrounding district.